 Do you have any questions about Pinyin or pronunciation?

-As I mentioned in the introduction, I’m working on a pronunciation course that should be out in January, 2021.
+As I mentioned in the introduction, my pronunciation course is now available.
 The contents in the course answers all of the questions above except the last one, and many more like them.
 If you’re curious, you can check out information about the course here:

 If you have a specific question, feel free to leave a comment below!
 With enough questions, I’ll write a follow-up post!